 You have reached the maximum number of 30 activities in your Toy Box.
 You will need to clear your Toy Box or remove activities before you can add more.

-Welcome to the Remembrance Day (Poppy Day or Armistice Day) and Remembrance Sunday section on iChild!
+Welcome to our Remembrance Day (Poppy Day or Armistice Day) and Remembrance Sunday section

 I am really glad that you decided to feature Remembrance Day.
 It is very difficult for a small child to understand time and the past and the ugliness of war – the sort that doesn’t make ching chinging noises with toy swords and is over when I call tea.
 We have spoken to our 5 year old about his great granddad who was killed in 1940 and he understands that when we buy a poppy we remember nice daddies who did not come home, and in particular for us the smiley man in the photo on the stairs, who although he was too old to be in the war was bombed on his ship.
 He understands that because of this his granddad had to leave school and stopped having fun times with his dad.
 We have also spoken about his other great granddad who did ’running up the beaches’ although all of his friends did not make it.
 I think he will enjoy colouring the poppies as his fave colour is red!
 We do remember ‘Poppy Day’ in our house and I think it is so important to go on remembering and letting children know that conflict solves nothing.

 Our special Remembrance Day colouring in printable sheets allow children to remember the great sacrifices made by many people before them.

 We'd love to see pictures of the Remembrance Day crafts that your little ones make: please email photos to email@example.com and we will feature the best ones on the website!